Creighton Abrams: Personal life

 Born in Springfield, Massachusetts, and raised in the Feeding Hills section of Agawam, he was the son of Nellie Louise (Randall) and Creighton Williams Abrams, a railroad worker.
 Abrams married Julia Berthe Harvey (1915–2003) in 1936.
 She founded the army group of Arlington Ladies and devoted time to humanitarian causes.

 The Abramses had three sons and three daughters.
-All three sons became Army general officers: retired Brigadier General Creighton Williams Abrams III, General John Nelson Abrams, and General Robert Bruce Abrams.
-Daughters Noel Bradley, Jeanne Daley, and Elizabeth Doyle all married army officers.
+All three sons became Army general officers, including John Nelson Abrams and Robert Bruce Abrams.

-Abrams converted to Catholicism during his time in Vietnam; he was raised as Methodist Protestant.
+Abrams converted to Catholicism during his time in Vietnam.
+He was raised as Methodist Protestant.

 A heavy cigar smoker, Abrams died at age 59, eleven days before his 60th birthday at Walter Reed Army Medical Center in Washington, D.C., from complications of surgery to remove a cancerous lung.
 He is buried with his wife Julia in Arlington National Cemetery.